Pipicallu/Accordion/README.md

 # Accordion
 Welcome one and all to my accordion.
 With this exercise I took it upon myself to create something as thorough and as close to the original presented as I possibly could, in both form and function.
 A process that I found both a little frustrating (which is a great motivator for me) and thoroughly enjoyable.
-I have also put together this little write up where I will talk about my methodology aswell as the technologies and my thought process whilst navigating the obstacles in this fun challenge.
+I have also put together this little write up where I will talk about my methodology, aswell as the technologies and my thought process whilst navigating the obstacles in this fun challenge.

 # UX